OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 mostly a descriptive attribute and helps to filter concepts.
 For
-example, if you only want to select drugs with a specific Brand Name you can filter to ‘Branded Drug’ class.
+example, if you only want to select drugs with a specific Brand Name you can filter to "Branded Drug" class.

 ### Standard Concepts